popcat-floppa/turtle/README.md

-This is a turtle exercise program; ppls feel free to download on your machine and watch it form some AWESOME shapes :) hooray yey the link: https://github.com/popcat-floppa/turtle/blob/main/main.py ( for code you still need to download this is just for yourself to make identical turtle with ctrl+c & ctrl+v)
+This is a turtle exercise program; ppls feel free to download on your machine and watch it form some AWESOME shapes :) hooray yey